David Sutton (archivist): UK archival researcher

 In October 1982 Sutton became the senior research officer of a new project based in the University of Reading Library and known as the Location Register of English Literary Manuscripts and Letters.
 This has been a project to locate and list all the literary manuscripts which are available for public use anywhere in the British Isles.
 The original Location Register of 20th-century English literary manuscripts and letters was published in two large volumes by the British Library in 1988.
 This was followed in 1995 by the publication, also by the British Library, of Location Register of English literary manuscripts and letters: 18th and 19th centuries.
 Both these publications attracted good reviews, including one by Julian Barnes.
 The printed volumes, however, became quite seriously out of date.
 From 1998 to 2003 work was conducted on a Supplement and revision of the 20th-century data, and the new version was made available on the University of Reading website.
 The website has been updated by further periods of research funded from 2010 to 2012 and from 2014 to 2021.
 Since 1994 Sutton has also been the UK editor of a website known as WATCH (Writers Artists & Their Copyright Holders).
 WATCH is a joint project between the University of Reading and the University of Texas at Austin, and is a database of copyright contacts for writers, artists, and prominent people in other creative fields.
 The website, hosted by the University of Texas at Austin, states: "Founded in 1994 as a resource principally for copyright questions about literary manuscripts held in the U.S. and the U.K., WATCH has now grown into one of the largest databases of copyright holders in the world."

 Archival papers relating to Sutton's work on the Location Register and WATCH projects are in the Michael Holroyd Collection at the British Library (Add MSS 82027-82029).
 Sutton appears as a character in Holroyd's book Mosaic.
-Sutton's archival papers relating to the Reading Campaign Against the Cross-Town Route (in the 1980s) and to the leadership of the Reading Borough Labour Group (in the 1990s) are held by Berkshire Record Office, but have not yet been opened to the public.
+Sutton's archival papers relating to the Reading Campaign Against the Cross-Town Route (in the 1980s) and to the leadership of the Reading Borough Labour Group (in the 1990s) are held by Royal Berkshire Archives, but have not yet been opened to the public.